diarboledac/Trabajo-de-Grado/README.md

 # ThingsBoard Telemetry Stress Kit

-This project provisions up to **500** simulated devices in ThingsBoard, drives MQTT telemetry in synchronized bursts to stress the server, and exposes a detailed dashboard highlighting throughput, bandwidth and failure causes in real time.
+This toolkit keeps a ThingsBoard tenant populated with up to **500** simulated devices, generates synchronized MQTT bursts to stress the server, and visualises the resulting metrics in an independent dashboard.
+Each phase—provisioning, telemetry, and dashboard—runs with its own command so you can stop telemetry while the dashboard remains available.

 ---